EmmyNombagu/EmmyNombagu/README.md

 I'm Nombagu Emmanuel,
 a software developer
 from Nigeria 🇳🇬
-- 🌱 I’m currently learning how to build progressive Mobile web app
+- 🌱 I’m passionate in building progressive Mobile web app
 - 📫 How to reach me:www.twitter.com/emmynombagu
 or email @ emmynombagu@gmail.com